 $50,000: BThere Ambassador program (provide masks, screening and information to unhoused residents)

-$200,000: Food assistance (to food distribution agencies like Harvest of Hope, Boulder Food Rescue, Community Food Share, etc.)
+$200,000: Food assistance (to food The final stage of delivering electricity to homes and businesses. agencies like Harvest of Hope, Boulder Food Rescue, Community Food Share, etc.)

 $200,000: Financial assistance (rent, utilities, transportation for older adults, families via existing city programs, partners)

 $100,000: Mental health (to agencies serving low-income and under-represented groups)

 $100,000: Digital divide (to Library, BVSD, etc. to ensure residents can access online learning, etc.)

 $90,000: Housing Helpline (county program to direct people to assistance)

 $18,043: Fire dept sanitation program (six electrostatic sprayers to disinfect equipment + water system to create hypochlorous acid, a mix of salt, water and vinegar)

 $25,000: Fencing to block informal access to Flagstaff (large crowds have continued to gather; vehicles have created “unofficial” parking, damaging land)

 $19,200: Porta potties on OSMP (at four highest visitation sites; cleaning staff can’t keep up with demand; long lines create risk of contact, infection for visitors)